Missing Wisconsin girl, 13, possibly spotted in Florida after parents found dead in home, police say

 Barron police responded to a 911 call at the home on Highway 8 just before 1 a.m.
 Monday and found the teen’s parents, James Closs, 56, and Denise Closs, 45, dead inside.
 Fitzgerald said there was evidence of gunshots, but stopped short on definitively saying how the couple died.

+He said the 911 call was made on a cellphone and the person on the line never spoke to the dispatcher.
+Noises heard indicated there was some kind of disturbance going on, prompting officers to respond to the scene.

 Authorities issued an Amber Alert on Monday evening after failing to find the teenage girl.
 Jayme is described as 5-feet, 100 pounds with green eyes and blond or strawberry-blond hair.
 No description of a possible suspect or vehicle was provided.

-"At the end of the day, I want a 13-year-old here safe and sound.
-That's our goal.
-That's our only goal right now," Barron County Sheriff Chris Fitzgerald said in a news conference, adding the girl was not considered a suspect in her parents' deaths.
+The sheriff said Tuesday the last time the teen was seen was at a family gathering Sunday afternoon.

 WISCONSIN GIRL, 13, 'MISSING AND IN DANGER' AFTER PARENTS FOUND DEAD IN HOME, SHERIFF SAYS